AbstractSDK/abstract/modules/contracts/apps/gas-station/README.md

 3. Issue tokens to any address you want
 4. The user can spend the gas on your Account's behalf

 The reason that this is better than plain ol' FeeGrant is that it's more trackable and easier to manage.
+However, there is the caveat that the tokens can still exist in a user's account after the grant has expired.